You are not broken. You are still running the version of yourself that got you here.

 Ray has built and operated.
 He knows what the success cost.

-Ray’s executive coaching practice for founders and senior operators lives at raybrejcha.com.
+Ray’s executive coaching practice for founders and senior leaders lives at raybrejcha.com.

 What clients say after they have lived with the work.